 If you feel that you need mental health support in Luxembourg, you can contact your GP who may refer you for specialist treatment if necessary.
 Alternatively, you can access services and treatment directly without a referral.
 You can search for registered mental health specialists on the Luxembourg Society of Psychology (Société Luxembourgeoise de Psychologie asbl – SLP) web portal and Doctena Luxembourg.

-However, do keep in mind that you will need a doctor’s referral for in-patient hospital treatment such as surgery or ongoing psychiatric care.
-You can contact the CHNP’s policlinic about a consultation.
-In addition, the Ministry of Health set up a COVID-19 hotline to offer psychological support in several languages (weekdays from 08:00 to 16:00).
+However, do keep in mind that you will need a doctor’s referral for in-patient psychiatric treatment.
+You can contact the CHNP’s polyclinic about a consultation.

 Insurance for mental healthcare in Luxembourg

 Residents in Luxembourg are entitled to mental healthcare through state health insurance.
-This is done through registration with the Joint Social Security Center (Centre Commun de la Sécurité Sociale – CCSS).
-Your employer will usually do this for you when you start work.
+Your employer usually registers you when you start work.
 However, self-employed workers need to enroll themselves.
-Once registered, everyone covered should receive a social security card and number.

-Health insurance in Luxembourg is managed by the National Health Fund (Caisse Nationale de Sante – CNS) which operates a reimbursement scheme.
+Health insurance in Luxembourg is managed by the National Health Fund (CNS – French: Caisse Nationale de Santé, German: Gesundheitskasse, Luxembourgish: d’Gesondheetskeess), which operates a reimbursement scheme.
 Most users need to pay costs upfront and then file for reimbursement from the state.

 However, if you don’t work and cannot afford to make insurance payments, you can still access healthcare as a resident through your local social welfare office.

-- 88% of the cost of GP and specialist treatment
+- 88% of the cost of general practitioner and specialist consultations

-- Prescription medicine costs are covered at the rate of either 100%, 80%, or 40% depending on the medication
+- Prescription medications, reimbursed at 100%, 80%, or 40%, depending on the classification of the drug

 Private health insurance in Luxembourg

-Unlike some other countries, Luxembourg doesn’t have a distinct division between public and private healthcare sectors.
-Instead, most health professionals work privately but have contracts with the CNS to provide public healthcare reimbursed by the state.
+Unlike in many countries, Luxembourg doesn’t maintain a strict divide between public and private healthcare.
+Most health professionals work in private practice but have agreements with the national health fund (CNS) to provide care that’s reimbursed through the public system.

 Psychologists, psychiatrists, and therapists in Luxembourg